Angela Harry

 Angela Harry (born April 12, 1963) is an American model, actress and voice actress.

 Early life and career

-Angela Harry was born in 1963 while her father, a colonel in the US Air Force, was stationed in Japan.
+Harry was born on April 12, 1963, while her father, a colonel in the US Air Force, was stationed in Japan.
 Her mother was born in Korea.
 She has a younger brother and a younger sister.
 Harry was subjected to racial insults during school.
 Her family moved throughout the United States, back to Japan and then to Korea by the time she was six.
 During this time she took piano lessons and briefly ballet.

 While working at Saks Fifth Avenue, Harry secured her first modelling job at the age of eighteen and went on to appear in several ad campaigns.
 After joining the Nina Blanchard Agency in 1984, Harry bought an apartment in Irvine.

 In 1997, Harry played Jan Ors in Dark Forces II: Jedi Knight, who was modeled to look like Harry in subsequent appearances.